Hyundai Scoupe: Preservation

-Hyundai models of the late 1980s and early 1990s are almost impossible to find in preserved condition.
+Hyundai models of the late 1980s and early 1990s are difficult to find in preserved condition.
 As of 2021, very few Scoupes are believed to remain in use.
 Several dedicated groups still exist, the main one being scoupetech found on Facebook.
 In Korea, the Sports Coupe Family (SCF) was the original Scoupe club, but is now defunct.

 One facelifted white Scoupe has been preserved and is on display at the Hyundai Namyang Research Institute's R&D History Hall.
 Millen's Pikes Peak-winning 1992 Turbo has also been preserved.

 Design and specifications

 As initially launched, the Scoupe was powered by an 81 hp, 1.5L Mitsubishi-sourced 4G15 I4 engine (internally referred to as the Hyundai Sirius G4DJ engine), driving the front wheels via a 5-speed manual or 4-speed automatic transmission.

 The 4G15 was replaced in May 1991 by the 1,495 cc Alpha, with a 75.5 mm bore and an 83.5 mm stroke.
 It was available both as a naturally aspirated engine and a turbocharged engine.
 The naturally aspirated version produced 92 hp at 5,500 rpm and 97 lbft of torque at 4,000 rpm, with a 10:1 compression ratio, and the turbocharged version produced 115 hp at 5,500 rpm and 123 lbft of torque at 4,500 rpm, with a 7.5:1 compression ratio.
-The naturally aspirated Alpha boasts a 14 percent increase in power over its 1.5-litre, Mitsubishi-designed predecessor, and the turbo produces 42 percent more power.
+The naturally aspirated Alpha has a 14 percent increase in power over its 1.5-litre, Mitsubishi-designed predecessor, and the turbo produces 42 percent more power.
 Turbos came only with 5-speed manual shift, while Base and LS models could have an optional 4-speed automatic.

 Hyundai says the Scoupe was the first production application for Garrett Automotive Products' T15 turbocharger, which was new for the early 1990s.
 The turbo unit includes water-cooled bearings and housings and an integral wastegate.